The Blockchain Execution Dilemma: Optimizing Revenue XOR Fair Ordering

 \section{Conclusion}

-In this work, we have formalized a blockchain-independent model for evaluating the impact of transaction ordering on validator profit and congestion clearance speed.
-We then extended this model to account for continuity of execution.
-We proposed a genetic ordering algorithm that takes into account transaction execution time estimates and object conflict information.
-Our results demonstrate that this approach outperforms the heuristic baseline, increasing validator profit by approximately 15\%, and improves congestion control in a high congestion scenario.
+We have formalized a blockchain-independent model for evaluating the impact of transaction ordering on validator profit and congestion clearance speed.
+We extended this model to account for continuity of execution and fair ordering.
+We then proposed a genetic ordering algorithm that takes into account transaction execution time estimates and object conflict information.
+This approach outperforms the heuristic baseline, increasing validator profit by approximately $15$\%, and improves congestion control in a high congestion scenario.
 We have also shown that the performance of this approach does not degrade significantly under realistic execution time estimation errors for the purpose of congestion control.
 Performance also does not degrade significantly in terms of profit maximization when gas prices exhibit little variation.

-We also integrated a fair ordering constraint and found that under such an assumption, sequencing provides no benefit.
-Moreover, we found that by introducing fair ordering, validators lose around 50 to 60\% of their profit under sustained congestion.
+We finally integrated a fair ordering constraint and found that under such an assumption, sequencing provides no benefit.
+Introducing fair ordering constraints lead validators to lose around $50$ to $60$\% of their profit under sustained congestion.